wmegchel/GratiSSH/README.md

 ![The job list](img/03_job_list.png)

 ### Adding a new job
-Now it is time to submit a new job.
+To submit a new job:

 * Click `add job`;
 * Select the project you want to work on.
 These are the subfolders defined in the project folder you selected above.